 I received my Bachelors in Computer Science from Auburn University in December of 2017.
 For the final 3 years of my Bachelors, I participated in a Co-Operative Education program that allowed me to work part-time and full-time, through alternating semesters, for the IT Department of Auburn University Facilities Management.
 Following graduation, I entered graduate school and received my Masters in Cyber Security from the University of Alabama at Birmingham in August of 2019.
 During my Masters program, I was awarded the NSF CyberCorps: Scholarship for Service (SFS) and I began working with the SPIES research group under the mentorship of Dr. Nitesh Saxena.

-So far, I have been published in 2 peer-reviewed research papers at popular security conferences (PST, ACSAC).
+So far, I have been published in 3 peer-reviewed research papers at popular security conferences (PST, ACSAC, ASIACCS).

-Post graduation from the Ph.D. program (expected in 2022), I will be seeking employment at a public university or a federally funded research and development center (FFRDC) per my commitment for the SFS award.
+Post graduation from the Ph.D. program (expected in 2022), I will be seeking employment at a federally funded research and development center (FFRDC) or a public university per my commitment for the SFS award.